-A unique comparison of elite professional athletes suggests a higher mortality in NFL players as compared to MLB players.
+A unique comparison of elite professional athletes suggests higher mortality in NFL players as compared to MLB players.
 The NFL players also seem to have a higher risk of dying from neurodegenerative and cardiovascular causes.
-The differences necessitate further study of sport-specific mechanisms of disease development.
-Doctors treating former and current NFL players should be wary about presence of neurological and cardiovascular symptoms.
-They should quickly treat risk factors like obesity, sleep apnea and hypertension.
+The differences necessitate the further study of sport-specific mechanisms of disease development.
+Doctors treating former and current NFL players should be wary about the presence of neurological and cardiovascular symptoms.
+They should quickly treat risk factors like obesity, sleep apnea, and hypertension.

 The findings were based on an analysis of death rates plus causes of death in 3,419 NFL and 2,708 MLB players over 30 years time.

-There were 225 cardiovascular related deaths in MLB players and 498 deaths in NFL players.
-The study found 39 deaths due to neurodegenerative conditions like Alzheimer’s disease, Parkinson’s and ALS in NFL players.
-There were 16 of such deaths in MLB players.
+There were 225 cardiovascular-related deaths in MLB players and 498 deaths in NFL players.
+The study found 39 deaths due to neurodegenerative conditions like Alzheimer’s disease, Parkinson’s, and ALS in NFL players.
+There were 16 such deaths in MLB players.
 There were 11 suicides in the NFL players and 5 in the MLB players.

 The researchers said that the increased risk would translate into 1 additional death due to neurodegenerative diseases per 1,000 NFL players by the age of 55.
 This would rise to 11 additional deaths by the age of 75 in comparison to MLB players.
 Cardiovascular causes would contribute to 16 additional deaths for every 1,000 NFL players by 55 years increasing to 77 additional deaths by 75 years.

-Scientists should pursue further study to find the reasons behind the increased mortality.
+Scientists should pursue further studies to find the reasons behind the increased mortality.
 It is important to remember that the number of additional deaths due to neurodegenerative diseases remains low in NFL players.

 The researchers said the number of excess deaths due to cardiovascular illness was high.
 This may be due to different reasons like: